The 'Battle of Tali-Ihantala' was part of the Finnish-Soviet 'Jatkosota' continuation war (25 June/9 July 1944).

 The Soviet 'Vyborg-Petrozavodsk Offensive Operation' on the Finnish front began on the Karelian isthmus on 10 June 1944 in co-ordination with the Allied 'Overlord' invasion of Normandy.
 Three Soviet armies were pitted against the Finns, among them several experienced guard formations.
 The attack soon breached the Finnish main line of defence at Valkeasaari, and the Finnish forces retreated to their secondary defence line, the 'VT-linja' extending between Vammelsuu and Taipale.
 The Soviet attack was supported by massive artillery, armour and air strengths.

-The 'VT-linja' was breached at Sahakylä and Kuuterselkä on 14 June; and after a failed counterattack at Kuuterselkä by the Finnish armour of Kenraalimajuri Ernst Ruben Lagus’s Panssaridivisioona, the Finnish defence had to be pulled back to the 'VKT-linja' between Viipuri, Kuparsaari and Taipale.
+The 'VT-linja' was breached at Sahakylä and Kuuterselkä on 14 June; and after a failed counterattack at Kuuterselkä by the Finnish armour of Kenraalimajuri Ernst Ruben Lagus’s Panssaridivisioona (armoured division), the Finnish defence had to be pulled back to the 'VKT-linja' between Viipuri, Kuparsaari and Taipale.

 The Finnish abandonment of the 'VT-linja' was followed by a week of retreat and delaying battles.
 The Soviet offensive was crowned by the capture of Viipuri (Vyborg in Russian) by the Soviets on 20 June after only a short battle.
 Despite the Soviets' great success in smashing two Finnish defence lines and capturing a substantial piece of territory in just 10 days, they had failed to destroy the Finnish army, which was able to concentrate its depleted forces on the 'VKT-linja', and had time to bring forward reinforcements from the other main front in the area to the north of Lake Ladoga.

-Suomen marsalkka Carl Mannerheim, the Finnish commander-in-chief, had requested German help on 12 June, and four days later the Gefechtsverband 'Kuhlmey' under the leadership of Oberstleutnant Kurt Kuhlmey and comprising about 70 dive-bombers and ground-attack fighters, together with a fighter and an air transport component, reached Finland.
-A few days later Hauptmann Hans-Wilhelm Cardeneo’s battalion-sized 303rd Sturmgeschützbrigade and Generalmajor Hero Breusing’s 122nd Division also arrived; but after that the Germans offered only supplies and weapons, of which the most important were Panzerfaust anti-tank weapons.
+Suomen marsalkka Carl Mannerheim, the Finnish commander-in-chief, had requested German help on 12 June, and four days later the Gefechtsverband 'Kuhlmey' reached Finland under the leadership of Oberstleutnant Kurt Kuhlmey and comprising about 70 dive-bombers and ground-attack fighters, together with a fighter and an air transport component.
+A few days later Hauptmann Hans-Wilhelm Cardeneo’s battalion-sized 303rd Sturmgeschützbrigade and Generalmajor Hero Breusing’s 122nd Division also arrived, but after this the Germans offered only supplies and equipment, of which the most important were Panzerfaust anti-tank weapons.

 On 21 June the Stavka ordered the Leningrad Front to breach the Finns' defensive line and advance to Lake Saimaa, and on this same day the Finnish government asked the Soviets about the possibility for peace and the Soviet conditions for this.
 The Soviet response arrived on 23 June and demanded a signed statement to the effect that Finland was ready to surrender and was suing for peace, but the Finnish government rejected this.